Runtime Gate v0.1 MCP-Native Sub-100ms Fail-Closed Pre-Execution

 Autonomous Remediation

-Before an automated remediation pipeline deletes, modifies, or rebalances at scale — AIQCYSY confirms the action preserves operational coherence across the affected boundary.
+Before an automated remediation pipeline deletes, modifies, or rebalances at scale — AIQCYSY confirms the action is justified given the current state of the affected systems.

 ⟨04⟩